wpwupingwp/OldBarcodeFinder/README.md

 ### Software
 1. [python3] (https://www.python.org/downloads/)

 Be sure to install python3 rather than python 2.7.
+Besides, to use subprocess.run, you would better install python **3.5** or above

 2. [biopython] (http://biopython.org/wiki/Download)